Rebuilding New London restaurant to make it larger

 For locals who eagerly await all-day breakfast coming to McDonald’s restaurants nationwide next month, Egg McMuffins for dinner may have to wait for New London residents.

-The reason: A $1.6 million project starts this week to knock down the current McDonald’s on 1135 North Shawano Street and build a bigger one.
+The reason: A $1.6 million project starts this week to knock down the current McDonald’s on 1135 North Shawano St. and build a bigger one.

 The restaurant will soon become drive-thru-only, and that will last through early October, when the restaurant will close altogether for eight weeks.
 Franchise owner Steve Kilian Jr. said the larger restaurant should be open for business by early December if work stays on schedule.